 If you are investing in a spousal RRSP, make the contribution in December as opposed to January or February to help get around the 3-year attribution rules.

-Investing in a spousal RRSP in December 2017 means you might be able to take money out of the spousal RRSP in January 2020.
-Deferring the contribution by only 1 month to 2018 means that you must wait an extra year (January 2021) before you can withdraw the money to avoid attribution of income.
+Investing in a spousal RRSP in December 2018 means you might be able to take money out of the spousal RRSP in January 2021.
+Deferring the contribution by only one month to 2019 means that you must wait an extra year (January 2022) before you can withdraw the money to avoid attribution of income.
 A one-month difference in the contribution date can make a year’s difference in how the withdrawal is taxed.

 Note that a contribution to a spousal plan in future years will extend the attribution dates.
 Attribution is based on the latest contribution to any spousal plan.

 Unlike the RRSP deadline, which is 60 days after the end of the year, the RESP deadline is December 31.

 If you have not maximized RESP contributions in past years, you can catch up one year at a time.
 There is no annual contribution limit for an RESP but there is a lifetime limit of $50,000 per child.
 On that basis, you could contribute $5,000 to the RESP and get $1,000 of the CESG if you are catching up from previous years.
 You could contribute more than $5,000 but you would not get more than the $1,000 CESG.

 An RESP contribution would make a perfect Christmas gift this holiday season.

 4. Make charitable donations